LukeTRyan/KrakenBrewing/KrakenBrewing/content/post/2020-10-30-hazy-session-ipa.md

 HCO3 - 117

 **Brew Notes:**\
 Aiming for minimum oxidation, so trying to keep the fermenter closed, with a closed transfer using a bouncer filter for trub and hop material in suspension.
-Since the beer is low gravity/ABV, yeast will probably not need to be rehydrated.
+Since the beer is low gravity/ABV, yeast will probably not need to be rehydrated.\
+\
+-Brew went well, ended up with 1.050 OG with 20L in the fermenter.
+Mash pH was 5.5 with 5ml of lactic acid.
+Forgot to add the whirfloc tablet, but filtered out most of the trub.
+First dry hop will be 1 day into active fermentation, which will then be pulled out and replaced with the final dry hop just before fermentation ends (probably day 5-6)